Advanced Meter FAQ

 Residential and Commercial Meter Upgrades

-Residential and small business water meters are typically located by the curb in front of the house, near the sidewalk or street and are house in a concrete box marked “water.”
-The meter is located in a public right-of-way.
+Residential and small business water meters are typically located by the curb in front of the house, near the sidewalk or street and are housed in a concrete box marked “water.”
+The meter is in a public right-of-way.
 When landscaping or fencing your yard, maintain enough distance from the meter box so we can service or repair the meter.
-It is the property owner’s responsibility to ensure the water meter box is visible and accessible at all time.
+The property owner is responsible for ensuring the water meter box is visible and accessible at all times.

 Most large commercial and industrial water meters are located at or near the front of the business.
 Some meters downtown are located on the street, at the rear of the building.
 For some locations, there may be more than one water meter.

-You should turn on/off the service using the existing whole-house shutoff valve located on your property (often in crawlspace, valve box, near water heater).
+You should turn on/off the service using the existing whole-house shutoff valve located on your property (often in the crawlspace, valve box, or near the water heater).
 In case of emergency, you may turn on/off the service using the existing equipment (yoke stop valve) within the city meter box (see image).

 Use a long screwdriver or similar tool to remove the lid by using the lifting slot in the lid.
 When removing the meter box lid, be careful not to disconnect or damage the AMI communications wire.
 When replacing the lid, ensure the cable to not caught between the box and the lid.
 Once replaced, the lid should fit level with the surrounding grade without rocking.